MicrosoftDocs/visualstudio-docs/docs/javascript/tutorial-asp-net-core-with-react.md

 Starting in Visual Studio 2022 Preview 2, you can use the method described in this article to create ASP.NET Core Single Page Applications that:

 - Put the client app in a separate project, outside from the ASP.NET Core project
-- Create the client project based on the framework cli installed on your computer
+- Create the client project based on the framework CLI installed on your computer

 ## Prerequisites